 Hi.
 If you’re reading this you’re likely not a football fan.
 That’s okay.
 Really.
 You’ve also likely heard of former Missouri DE Michael Sam who will be entering the NFL draft this year as potentially the league’s first openly gay NFL player.
-IMHO that’s pretty cool.
-However, if the early signs are any indication you’re also going to be under the impression that there is a war going on to enforce some kind of hetero-normative agenda that keeps Michael Sam out of the NFL because of his sexuality.
+If the early signs are any indication, you’re also going to be under the impression that there is a war going on to keep Michael Sam out of the NFL because of his sexuality.
 You’ll likely get mad, head to Facebook or Twitter and lay into the NFL for keeping the dark ages alive.
 That’s okay too.
 Really.
 But hear me out first.
 I wrote this piece to give football outsiders such as yourself a few things to consider before you blow your stack.
-We don’t know much about eachother.
-But I know our side (football fans) usually get our jocks in a bunch when we think your side (the general non-football public) butts into our business.
-I know your side thinks our side are a bunch of neanderthals with too much free time.
-And I know your side likes your internets in the form of neatly numbered lists (we have one thing in common already).
-So I thought I’d bridge the gap via a friendly numbered list.

 The draft is a very tricky and confusing thing.
 Those of us that follow it every day still don’t fully understand it.
 Hell, the Browns don’t even understand it.
 So in this article I’d like to introduce you to the draft and the realities of the NFL as they relate to this new situation.
 As usual, comments emails agree/disagree statements are always welcome.
 But here are 6 things I think you should know.

 The internet would like you to think that it can predict the draft.
 It can not.
 I know this because I publish a draft blog and I’m wrong a lot.
 Teams have their own notes and opinions on prospects and the molecules of information that make it to the public rarely tell the whole story.
 The number one rule you have to know is that the draft happens when the teams turn in their picks.
 Not a moment before.
-Real actual football fans make this same mistake every year and confuse mock drafts and arbitrary rankings with real life.
 “Draft Stock” is a pretty obtuse term.
 Some websites base it off actual first hand information from scouts and sources.
 Most of the internet, however, uses “Draft Stock” an imaginary intangible term meant to quantify players on a scale derived from their own opinion that bears zero impact on the decision making process of NFL teams.
-Perceived “draft stock” can go up and down all day long on the internet.
+This fictional “stock” can go up and down all day long on the internet.
 It’s not real.
 “Draft Stock” is not a NASDAQ type commodity.
-You can track it, but it isn’t backed by anything.
 It’s an educated guess that you have to hope is actually educated.

 Case in point take Rob Rang of CBSSports.com’s piece titled Examining Why Michael Sam’s NFL Draft Stock Is Falling.
 It’s the kind of headline that’s supposed to spark some outrage as you’re whizzing through your Facebook feed.
 The article sites a 70 place drop in Sam’s stock on NFLDraftScout.com.
 Holy shit, 70 places.
 That’s his stock!
 He like… needs that maaan.